Padayappa: Box office

 Padayappa was a major box office success; according to The Tribune, it was the highest grossing Tamil film at that point.
 The film had a theatrical run of 100 days in 86 theatre centres, and was dubbed into Telugu under the title Narasimha.
 The dubbed version was also a commercially successful venture, and had a theatrical run of 50 days in 49 theatres.

 Criticism from animal rights activists

-Nikhil Talreja, an animal activist, criticised one scene from the film which shows a bull charging at Vasundhara who is wearing a red sari.
+Nikhil Talreja, an animal activist, criticised one scene from the film which shows a bull charging at Vasundhara, who is wearing a red saree.
 He accused the filmmakers of propagating the regressive myth that bulls charge at anything coloured red; the creatures are actually red–green colour blind.
 Talreja also criticised another scene propagating a similarly regressive myth, that snakes drink milk.
 He said, "Snakes are not mammals.
 They are reptiles [...]
 For snakes, this is biologically impossible.
 Snakes in general can open three times the actual size of their mouth and consume prey directly.
 They just don't drink milk."